M. John Harrison: Early years

 Harrison was born in Rugby, Warwickshire, in 1945 to an engineering family.
 His father died when he was a teenager and he found himself "bored, alienated, resentful and entrapped", playing truant from Dunsmore School (now Ashlawn School).
 An English teacher introduced him to George Bernard Shaw which resulted in an interest in polemic.
-He ended school during 1963 at age 18; he worked at various times as a groom (for the Atherstone Hunt), a student teacher (1963–65), and a clerk for the Royal Masonic Charity Institute, London (1966).
+He ended school in 1963 at age 18; he worked at various times as a groom (for the Atherstone Hunt), a student teacher (1963–65), and a clerk for the Royal Masonic Charity Institute, London (1966).
 His hobbies included electric guitars and writing pastiches of H. H. Munro.

-His first short story was published during 1966 by Kyril Bonfiglioli at Science Fantasy magazine, on the strength of which he relocated to London.
+His first short story was published in 1966 by Kyril Bonfiglioli at Science Fantasy magazine, on the strength of which he relocated to London.
 He there met Michael Moorcock, who was editing New Worlds magazine.
 He began writing reviews and short fiction for New Worlds, and by 1968 he was appointed books editor.
 Harrison was critical of what he perceived as the complacency of much genre fiction of the time.
 During 1970, Harrison scripted comic stories illustrated by R.G.
 Jones for such forums as Cyclops and Finger.
 An illustration by Jones appears in the first edition of Harrison's The Committed Men (1971).

-In an interview with Zone magazine, Harrison says "I liked anything bizarre, from being about four years old.
+In an interview with Zone magazine, Harrison said: "I liked anything bizarre, from being about four years old.
 I started on Dan Dare and worked up to the Absurdists.
-At 15 you could catch me with a pile of books that contained an Alfred Bester, a Samuel Beckett, a Charles Williams, the two or three available J. G. Ballard's, On the Road by Jack Kerouac, some Keats, some Allen Ginsberg, maybe a Thorne Smith.
+At 15 you could catch me with a pile of books that contained an Alfred Bester, a Samuel Beckett, a Charles Williams, the two or three available J. G. Ballards, On the Road by Jack Kerouac, some Keats, some Allen Ginsberg, maybe a Thorne Smith.
 I've always been pick 'n' mix: now it's a philosophy."

-1968–1975: New Worlds, The Committed Men, The Pastel City, and The Centauri Device
+1968–1975: New Worlds and The Centauri Device

 From 1968 to 1975 he was literary editor of the New Wave science fiction magazine New Worlds, regularly contributing criticism.
 He was important to the New Wave style which also included writers such as Norman Spinrad, Barrington Bayley, Langdon Jones and Thomas M. Disch.
-As reviewer for New Worlds he often used the pseudonym "Joyce Churchill" and was critical of many works and writers published using the rubric of science fiction.
+As a reviewer for New Worlds he often used the pseudonym "Joyce Churchill" and was critical of many works and writers published using the rubric of science fiction.
 One of his critical pieces, "By Tennyson Out of Disney" was initially written for Sword and Sorcery Magazine, a publication planned by Kenneth Bulmer but which was never published; the piece was printed in New Worlds 2.